nosami/XSVim/README.md

 ![image](https://user-images.githubusercontent.com/667194/59626372-9de68280-9133-11e9-9fbe-035553d7042e.png)

+Alternatively, I have been working on making VsVim work for the new editor.
+If you want to try this out, please follow the instructions [here](https://github.com/VsVim/VsVim/pull/2733#issuecomment-538998555)

 # What works?

 Most Vim commands should work.
 If you see something that doesn't work, please file an issue.
 There's a good chance that I just don't know about it.